 2017 CAS Residency: ECOLOGIES

-Artists will be in residence for 4-6 weeks between Aug.-Dec.
+Artists will be in residence between Aug.-Dec.
 2017.
 CAS provides housing, studio space, a stipend, and logistical support so that they can focus fully on their work.
 Each artist will give a public presentation of their work and lead a workshop for youth in collaboration with the Broadway Neighborhood Center and the Dream Center.

 The CAS 2017 Residency Program is supported, in part, by the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, the National Endowment for the Arts, and Legacies for Iowa: A University of Iowa Museum of Art Collections-Sharing Project, Supported by the Matthew Bucksbaum Family.